Our Future Path! A plan for a better world!

 Process

-Based on an evaluation of our current electoral process, what I have discussed so far and more, I came up with some ideas for some changes.
-The following is what I have come up with for how a new electoral process could work.
+Combining an evaluation of our current electoral process with what I have discussed so far plus some more things, I came up with some ideas for some changes to our electoral process.
+The following is what I have come up with for how this new electoral process could work.

 Election Boards

 The first thing we need is an Election Board that would handle all aspects of the appropriate election process.
 Members could be hired or elected.
-Since we want the board members to work for the people and not for whoever hired them, then we should probably elect them.
-This also means that candidates for the Election Boards should not be allowed to belong to a Political Party for some period of time before the election and while they serve on an Election Board so that they are not beholden to a political party.
+Since we want the board members to work for us and not for whoever hired them, we should probably elect them.
+This also means that candidates for the Election Boards should not be allowed to belong to a political party or special interest group for some time before the election and while they serve on an Election Board so that they are not beholden to a political party or special interest group.

-In order to prevent these board members from having control of their own elections, we need to bar members from working on their own election.
-This would include running for another term on the board, or running for a different office.
-We could either limit them from serving for more than one term at a time, or have a different election board handle these elections, which could be done at a different time than other elections.
-We could either bar a board member from running for another office, or require that the election board member must resign before running for another office.
+To prevent these board members from having control of their own elections, we need to bar members from working on their own elections.
+This would include running for another term on the board or running for a different office.
+We could either limit them from serving for no more than one term at a time, or have a different election board handle these elections, which could be done at a different time than other elections.
+We could either bar a board member from running for another office or require that the election board member resign before running for another office.

-All actions taken by the members of the Election Boards would be open for review and oversight.
+All actions taken by the members of the Election Boards would need to be open to review and oversight.
 We would need to ensure that they do not use their positions to exert undue influence over the election process or the candidates.
 Any attempt to do so would need to be promptly dealt with so that the election process would not be compromised.

 Candidate Selection

-During a suitable, but short time frame, any eligible individual could apply for a political office by submitting an application to the appropriate Election Board.
-Candidates would have to meet the usual age and residency requirements, and may need to pass some appropriate candidate exam.
-This candidate exam could be similar to a civil service exam given for people to qualify for a government job, but would also include a specific section that asks questions about the office the candidate is seeking to be elected to.
+During a suitable, but short time frame, any eligible individual could fill out an application for a political office and submit it to the appropriate Election Board.
+Candidates would have to meet the usual age and residency requirements and may need to pass some appropriate candidate exam.
+This candidate exam could be like a civil service exam given for individuals to qualify for a government job but should also include a specific section that asks questions about the office the candidate is seeking to be elected to.

 On the other hand, there would not be any requirement to gather some number of signatures, since the screening process and primary should weed out the unqualified candidates.
 For some state and national offices like governor, senator and president, there should also be a requirement for the candidates to have previously held some other public office where they would have gained some needed experience.

 Then, the Election Board would do an initial screening and background check to reject any invalid applications.
 Every valid and invalid application, with its status, would be made available for review by any interested individual at the Election Board offices and on a public web site.
-In order to keep everything above board, all information and decisions must be made available and open for review and challenge by anyone at any time during the process.
+To keep everything above board, all information and decisions must be made available and open for review and for challenge by anyone at any time during the process.

-Once the application deadline had passed, the public would have the option to submit any comments about any of the prospective candidates.
+Once the application deadline has passed, we would have the option to submit any comments about any of the prospective candidates.
 In addition, the Election Board would start putting each application through a thorough screening process.
 If any legitimate problem is found with a candidate, the candidate’s application would be rejected.

 All comments, responses, documentation, decisions and resulting application status changes coming out of the screening process would be available at the Election Board and on the public web site.
 Challenges to and appeals of decisions would be handled in an expedited manner through the courts or through some review board made up of members of other election boards.

-After the screening process, if there are more candidates remaining than there should be for the general campaign and the general election, a primary could be held.
+After the screening process, if there are still more candidates remaining than there should be for the general election campaigning and voting, a primary would be held.
 Although the Election Board should not eliminate anyone who is truly qualified, too many candidates may make a primary difficult.
-Therefore, the Election Board should make every effort to get the candidate list down below some maximum number such as 10.
-In the unlikely event that there are more candidates than can be handled in a primary, some other screening rules could be used.
+Therefore, the Election Board should make every effort to get the candidate list down below a maximum number such as 10 or 12.
+If there are more candidates than can be handled in a primary, some other screening rules could be used.
 Maybe eliminate the candidates who scored the lowest on the candidate exam.

 Campaigning

 Once the candidate list for a primary or general election had been certified, the actual campaigning would begin.
 Candidates would not finance their primary and general election campaigns through donations.
-Instead, we would have clean election laws that would have the appropriate local, state or national government provide most or all of the financing as explained above in the Campaign Financing subsection.
+Instead, we would have clean election laws that would have the appropriate local, state or national government provide all or most of the financing as explained above in the Campaign Financing subsection.

 The Election Boards would be responsible for dispersing the government provided funds and for ensuring that the funds were used for legitimate campaign expenses, and that candidates did not spend more than their budgeted amounts.